Viewing point Sunnegga-Rothorn

 Sunnegga (2288 m)

-Sunnegga serves as a starting point for many beautiful summer hikes, including the famous Five Lakes Walk.
-You’ll hike between the stations of Blauherd and Sunnegga, crossing several small mountain lakes.
-On windstill days, some of those, such as the Stellisee and the Grindjisee, show beautiful reflections of the Matterhorn.
-Bikers can enjoy themselves on several mountainbike and kickbike trails.
+- Sunnegga is as a starting point for many beautiful hikes, including the famous Five Lakes Walk.
+You’ll hike between the stations of Blauherd and Sunnegga, along several small mountain lakes.
+On windstill days, some of them show beautiful reflections of the Matterhorn.
+Examples are the Stellisee and the Grindjisee.

 Blauherd (2571 m)

-- the themed Marmot Trail via the Stellisee, ending up at the Marmot’s Playground down at Sunnegga;
+- the themed Marmot Trail via the Stellisee, ending up at the Sunnegga playground;

 - the Panorama Walk to Tufteren;